Asian food recipes Chicken Instant Pot Recipes Recipes

 Instructions

-• Add all the ingredients from the "Dump & Cook" section to the Instant Pot: chicken, soy sauce, sesame oil, garlic, ginger, rice vinegar, red pepper flakes, brown sugar and chicken broth and water.
+• Add all the ingredients from the "Dump & Cook" section to the Instant Pot: chicken, soy sauce, sesame oil, garlic, ginger, rice vinegar, red pepper flakes, brown sugar, chicken broth, and water.

-• Stir well to combine all the ingredients.
+• Please make sure to stir well to combine all the ingredients.

-• Close lid, make sure the pressure cooker is sealed.
+• Close the lid, and make sure the pressure cooker is sealed.
 Set up the pressure Cooker to cook on High Pressure for 5 minutes.

-• In a small bowl combine 2 tablespoons of cornstarch with 2 tablespoons of water, whisk until well combined with no lumps.
+• In a small bowl, combine two tablespoons of cornstarch with two tablespoons of water and whisk until well combined, with no lumps.

 • Add the mixture to the Instant Pot and gently stir to combine.
 Cook on Sauté function for a few more minutes, stirring gently, until the sauce thickens, about 5 minutes.

-• If you want the sauce even thicker, mix one more tablespoon of cornstarch with 1 tablespoon of juice and add it to the pressure cooker.
+• If you want the sauce to be even thicker, mix one more tablespoon of cornstarch with one tablespoon of juice and add it to the pressure cooker.

 • Serve over rice and garnish with fresh chopped green onions and sesame seeds.